OISF/suricata/doc/userguide/rules/datasets.rst

 In this example, the match will occur if the destination IP is in the set and the alert will have an ``alert.extra.bad_ones`` subobject that will contain the JSON data associated to the value.

+If ``json_key`` is present then the data file has to contains a valid JSON object containing an array where every elemeents have to contain a key equal to ``json_key``.
+If ``array_key`` is present, Suricata will extract the corresponding subobject that has to be a JSON array.

+See :ref:`Datajson format <datajson_data>` for more information.

 Rule Reloads
 ------------